pegaltier/backtest-kit/docs/classes/PersistCandleUtils.md

 Writes candles to cache with atomic file writes.
 Each candle is stored as a separate JSON file named by its timestamp.

+The candles passed to this function should be validated candles from the adapter:
+- First candle.timestamp equals aligned sinceTimestamp (openTime)
+- Exact number of candles as requested
+- All candles are fully closed (timestamp + stepMs &lt; untilTimestamp)

 ## Methods